Abi Ekoku

-Abagi Bienose Ekoku (born 13 April 1966) is a former track and field athlete in both discus and shot put, as well as a former professional rugby league footballer.
+Abagi Bienose Ekoku (born 13 April 1966) is the interim CEO of the RFL, a former professional rugby league footballer and a former track and field athlete in both discus and shot put.

+He is due to leave his role at the Rugby Football League at the end of April 2026 in order to take on the role as Chief Executive of St Helens in the Super League.

 Sporting career

 Athletics

-Ekoku represented Great Britain at the European Athletics Championships and was AAA’s National Champion in the Discus held in Sheffield in 1992 and UK Champion in the early 1990s.
-He represented England in the discus and shot put event, at the 1990 Commonwealth Games in Auckland, New Zealand.
+Ekoku represented Great Britain at the European Athletics Championships and was National Champion in the Discus in 1990 and 1992.
+He represented England in Discus and Shot Put at the 1990 Commonwealth Games in Auckland, New Zealand.

-He became the British discus throw champion after winning the British AAA Championships title at the 1990 AAA Championships.